AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 ### AEM Version Updates and Ingestions

-[AEM Version Updates](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/aem-version-updates.html) keeps environments up to date by applying updates automatically.
+[AEM Version Updates](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/aem-version-updates.html) are automatically applied to environments to keep them up to date with the most recent AEM as a Cloud Service version.
 If the update is triggered when an ingestion is performed, it can cause unpredictable results including the corruption of the environment.

 If the "AEM Version Updates" is onboarded on the destination program, the ingestion process will attempt to disable its queue before it starts.
 When the ingestion is complete the version updater state will be returned to how it was before the ingestion(s) started.